 “I Heard It Through the Grapevine” is a member of a very select club - songs that were shot down not just once, but multiple times in the Motown Quality Control meeting, but still went on to become hits.

-The first time for "Grapevine" was when it was recorded by Smokey Robinson and the Miracles in 1966.
+The first time "Grapevine" went before the quality control group was when it was recorded by Smokey Robinson and the Miracles in 1966.
 Berry Gordy thought it was “horrible” and personally vetoed it.

 Undaunted, the song’s writers, Norman Whitfield and Barrett Strong, tried again in 1967 with a version by Marvin Gaye.
 That, too, went down in flames at the QC meeting.
 “They thought it was too bluesy,” Strong recalls.

 Whitfield and Strong really believed in their song, so they tried a third time.
 They reworked it to give it a more R&B (rhythm and blues) flavor and recorded it with a group that had just signed with Motown, Gladys Knight and the Pips.
 This version not only was approved, but went on to become a major hit.